 The GUIDs identifying a version 2 performance counter provider are found in the registry under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib\_V2Providers.

 WMIPerfClass is registered as a normal WMI class provider.
 WMIPerfInst is a WMI instance provider that supplies data from Performance Data Helper (PDH) for both version 1 and version 2 counters.
 For more information, see Using the PDH Functions to Consume Counter Data.

 In operating systems earlier than Windows Vista, the ADAP process parses the performance libraries to build the Win32_PerfRawData and Win32_PerfFormattedData classes in the WMI repository.
 Starting with Windows Vista, ADAP runs only when Wmiadap.exe is run at a command prompt.
 For more information, see Wmiadap.

-Windows Server 2003 and Windows XP: ADAP is a separate process, Wmiadap.exe.
+Windows Server 2003: ADAP is a separate process, Wmiadap.exe.
 ADAP detects when a user installs a new performance library or removes one.
 When a new performance library is found, ADAP then adds a related performance object to the root\cimv2 namespace or to the root\wmi namespace for WDM drivers.
 You can verify the current state of the ADAP process by examining the Status property of the __ADAPStatus system class.
 For more information about running ADAP from the command line, see Wmiadap.

 The ADAP process compares the list of counter objects found in the performance libraries to the list of counter classes contained in WMI.
 Counter objects that currently do not exist in WMI are added.
 Existing WMI performance classes are compared to the corresponding performance library counter objects, and are replaced if differences are detected.